Neuroethology: the study of the neural basis of behavior

 For a more entertaining description of this discovery, watch my 3-MINUTE FameLab PRESENTATION, which won the Cambridge regional finals in March 2017!

 One of the burdens of choosing to study crustacean larvae is that very few morphological descriptions exist for identifying a species during the larval phase of life.
-I have circumvented the issues surrounding identification of the individuals I study using DNA barcoding, a molecular technique that uses a specific DNA sequence as a barcode, or a fingerprint, that connects an unknown individual to its described species.
+I have circumvented this issue with DNA barcoding, a molecular technique that uses a specific DNA sequence as a barcode, or a fingerprint, that connects an unknown individual to its described species.
 This necessary component of my research facilitates a tangential line of my research that aims to ameliorate the current deficiency in stomatopod larval identification methods (Feller et al. 2013).
 I continue to work with my collaborators to produce morphological descriptions and molecular analyses of stomtopods and other taxa (Davis et al. 2014; Geheber et al. 2016) as well as to incorporate these large DNA barcode datasets into population studies for conservation biology (Palecanda & Feller et al, in preparation).

 My DISSERTATION DEFENSE SEMINARY provides a detailed audio/visual summary of my research – recorded as a live broadcast on Youtube to make accessible to a larger audience.